rlschuller/nq/README.md

 ### Examples

-In the examples, we use the -db / --debug flag, to make nq print the generated code to stderr.
+In the examples, we use the -d / --debug flag, to make nq print the generated code to stderr.
 You can set always_debug to true in ~/.config/nq/config.json to show the code by default.